-To achieve the City's vision, we must plan for the capital facility and major equipment needs.
+To achieve the City's vision we must plan for capital facility and major equipment needs.
 We will be accountable for the resources entrusted to us while providing public safety services that meet the high expectations of our community.
-The current Public Safety facility is at capacity and lacks space for expansion.
-A conversation will need to occur in the coming years regarding the funding and building of a new Public Safety facility.
-The new facility should serve as the main operations for police services and Redmond fire administration.
-Additional consideration should be given to establishing a substation in the Overlake/Marymoor area.

 FUNCTIONAL PLAN GOALS